hdShang/arxiv-daily/docs/cs-RO/2025-12-10/papers/251209510v1-vita-seg-vision-transformer-for-amodal-segmentation-in-robotics.md

 ---
 layout: default
-title: ViTA-Seg: Vision Transformer for Amodal Segmentation in Robotics
+title: "ViTA-Seg: Vision Transformer for Amodal Segmentation in Robotics"
 ---

 # ViTA-Seg: Vision Transformer for Amodal Segmentation in Robotics